samir-builds/crm-order-system/README.md

 # CRM Order System

 ## Overview
-CRM Order System is a simple backend application built with **Spring Boot**.
+CRM Order System is a backend application built with **Spring Boot**.
 It provides REST APIs to manage users, products, customers, and orders in a lightweight CRM environment.
-The project uses an in‑memory **H2 database** for quick setup and testing.
+The project uses an in‑memory H2 database for quick setup and testing, and includes JWT Security, Role‑based authorization, and Audit logging for production‑ready features.

 ---